iamciera/creports/_posts/2013-10-12-pollenTube.md

 ##  Pollen tubes stained with aniline blue

-I am more interested in vegetative development, but have recently been paying a bit more attention to the part of plants that do not need any more flattery or attention, flowers.
-Recently one of my projects got me interested in how tomato pollination occurs.
-This has lead me to look at what happens when pollen hits sigma, the foreplay on the road to fertilization, yes sex.
-I have been very excited this week as we have just gotten a few new filters on our dissecting microscope allowing visualization of pollen germination directly on the plant in the most beautiful way.
+Generally I am more interested in vegetative development, but recently I have been paying a bit more attention to the part of plants that do not need any more flattery or attention - flowers.
+One of my recent projects made me interested in how tomato pollination occurs.
+This lead me to look at what happens when pollen hits sigma, the foreplay on the road to fertilization, yes sex.
+I have been very excited this week as we just recieved a few new filters on our dissecting microscope allowing visualization of pollen germination directly on the plant in the most beautiful way.

 <img src="{{ site.baseurl }}/img/pollenFig.png" class="img-responsive" alt="Responsive image">